 Real estate in the Englewood Neighborhood

-If you are looking for older charming homes, then a part of Englewood might be what you are looking for.
+If you are looking for older charming homes, then a part of the Englewood neighborhood might be what you are looking for.
 Why just a part?
-Well Englewood has two parts… an older part and a section called East Englewood that was built in the 1950’s.
+Well, Englewood has two parts… an older part and a section called East Englewood that was built in the 1950s.
 Both parts of Englewood offer a neighborhood with relatively easy access to downtown.
 Sandwiched between Market Street and D Street, Englewood runs from about 14th to 22nd, and East Englewood runs from 23rd to around Park.

 What makes Englewood a nice place to live is its proximity to the downtown area.
 For state employees and those working in downtown, Englewood is only a few blocks away for easy access.
 Englewood has one major park, Englewood Park.
 Located between 19th and 21st streets, the park has several options for users.